Prowler (Marvel Comics): Hobie Brown

 Prowler later appeared in California during Peter's Webs book deal.
-He is first seen attacking the Black Fox (Raul Chalmers) for possession of a chalice in order to keep Mindy out of prison.
+He is first seen attacking the Black Fox (Raul Chalmers) for possession of a chalice to keep Mindy out of prison.
 Mindy accepted a bookkeeping job at Transcorp New York.
 The company was caught in some shady stock deals and Mindy was set up and blamed for the crimes.
 Seeing it as the only way to clear Mindy's name, Hobie re-donned his Prowler costume and found the books which Mindy had been blamed for stealing.
 He hid the books on an information chip and put the information chip on the chalice, where no one would look for it.
-Prowler and Spider-Man then teamed up to take on the Black Fox in order to regain possession of the chalice.
+Prowler and Spider-Man then teamed up to take on the Black Fox to regain possession of the chalice.
 Hobie vindicated his wife of stock fraud charges with the help of Spider-Man and the Black Fox.

 Prowler later attempted to vindicate Spider-Man of a crime and first encountered Silver Sable and the Outlaws (including rehabilitated villains like Sandman, Rocket Racer and Puma).
 His safety designs were stolen by Justin Hammer.
 Hobie proved the design flaws during an encounter with Hammer's hirelings.
 Hobie fought Black Tiger (a.k.a. his brother Abraham Brown of the Sons of the Tiger) as an initiation test for Silver Sable.
 Prowler joined with Spider-Man and the Outlaws against the Avengers and the Space Phantom.
 Prowler was hired along with the Outlaws to retrieve a Symkarian nuclear device in England.
 Prowler then formally joined the Outlaws to rescue the kidnapped daughter of a Canadian official.

 His costume and equipment were stolen by Nightcreeper and Prowler then battled him and the Vulture (Adrian Toomes).
 This story also revealed that his brother is Abraham.

 Later, Hobie was paralyzed during the Great Game.
 In follow-up appearances, he began regaining movement of his paralyzed limbs- evidence suggests that his paralysis was more a result of mental rather than physical damage, as he was feeling frustrated over the recent theft of his costume, eventually regaining full mobility.
-While recovering, Brown provided Spidey with a jetpack used when assuming the Hornet identity during the Identity Crisis storyline.
+While recovering, Hobie provided Spidey with a jetpack used when assuming the Hornet identity during the Identity Crisis storyline.

 Prowler was captured by S.H.I.E.L.D. in Ms. Marvel's Civil War tie-in.
 Escaping incarceration, he attended the wake for Stilt-Man (Wilbur Day), along with many other villains and former villains.
 Prowler narrowly escaped injury as Spider-Man and Puma escorted him from the wake shortly before it was bombed by the Punisher.